 - Of course you need stakeholder buy-in and consider program income options (which, don’t jive for my nonprofit since it primarily serves the poorest of the poor)

-- And, of course, there are a million other strategies that may or may not work as you are not getting a paycheck (or may soon not be getting a paycheck) while your grant funds run out.
+- And, of course, there are a million other strategies which may or may not work as you are not getting a paycheck (or may soon not be getting a paycheck) while your grant funds run out.

 The “of courses” are the strategies used by most nonprofit professionals who are NOT professional grant writers.
 Sometimes they work, sometimes they don’t.
 So let’s put those aside for a future discussion about sustainability because they are relevant to a comprehensive sustainability solution.

 Sustainability of Capacity Builders Inc.’s very important programs was somewhat up in the air for a while since we only had a handful of staff operating grants as opposed to doing what we did best (writing grants).
 Other than the creation of Gym Lou’s as a community sustainability funnel (see my last blog), and other than the “of courses,” my brain circled back to my original instinct to plan out a high volume grant writing strategy in advance.
-This would include the production of beautifully written proposals that were truly relevant to the community and the aggressive pursuit of discretionary grant funding.
-My organization already had the “results” information in place on our grant programs because we used one of the best evaluation firms in the US (ACT Investments).
+This would include the production of beautifully written proposals truly relevant to the community and the aggressive pursuit of discretionary grant funding.
+My organization already had the “results” information in place on our grant programs because we used one of the best evaluation firms in the US (Grantee Support).
 We had tons of partnerships and stakeholder support due to the extraordinary need in the local community and lots of potential helping hands.
 So why not try an aggressive grant writing approach?

-Unfortunately, I learned the hard way that there are a few downsides to this approach.
-I’m writing this blog to share those experiences with my nonprofit professional friends so that they are aware and prepared.
+Unfortunately, I learned the hard way there are a few downsides to this approach.
+I’m writing this blog to share those experiences with my nonprofit professional friends so they are aware and prepared.

 The first shortfall deals with grant writer cost and resource.
 Every year, Capacity Builders writes 50 plus grants.
 We often write these in house but sometimes rely on Resource Associates to write the grants via arm’s length contracts.
 Internal time and effort research on resources spent per grant demonstrates an average investment of $4,500 per grant write.
 This is the “mean” between 100 page federal grant applications and two page foundation grants.
-That is a lot of money for a nonprofit to incur so I would often try and push for the writing to take place in house.
+This is a lot of money for a nonprofit to incur so I would often try and push for the writing to take place in house.
 This leads to a different resource complication.
 The average time to write a quality proposal for Capacity Builders is 42 hard straight hours.
-That is too much time for our programmatic staff to dedicate to a non-implementation project.
+This is too much time for our programmatic staff to dedicate to a non-implementation project.